jupiterbak/OpenOne/README.md

 - Python 3.10 or higher
 - Alteryx Analytics Cloud Platform account
 - OAuth2 credentials (Client ID, initial Access Token & Refresh Token)
+- Alteryx Project ID

+####
+To get your Alteryx Project ID:

+1. Visit <https://us1.alteryxcloud.com/cloud-portal/library/alteryx-io> (or <https://eu1.alteryxcloud.com/cloud-portal/library/alteryx-io> or <https://au1.alteryxcloud.com/cloud-portal/library/alteryx-io> for other regions).
+Ensure that you're logged in to the workspace in which you wish to use APIs.

+1. Click the "+ New" button to create a new API Project.
+Enter a name for your new project, then click "Save".

+1. You should see your new project in the list of projects.

+1. Click on the project and copy the API Project ID to your clipboard.

 ### Install Options